 Secondly, if you drink water during a meal, it might take your body more than 45 minutes to move it all the way to the intestines because your stomach will be busy digesting the food.

-Thirdly, if you only remember to drink a glass of water after you have finished eating, it can take 2 hours or more for it to get absorbed.
-This happens because your body will prioritise the process of food digestion and water will have to wait for its turn.
+Thirdly, if you remember to drink a glass of water only after you had something to eat, it might take 2 hours or more for the water to get absorbed.

 Use this information to your advantage in order to determine the best time for you to drink water, depending on how quickly you need or want it in your system.